obsidiandynamics/jackdaw/README.md

 final Consumer<String, String> consumer = kafka.getConsumer(consumerProps);
 consumer.subscribe(Collections.singleton("topic"));

-final RecordHandler<String, String> recordHandler = records -> {
+// a callback for asynchronously handling records final RecordHandler<String, String> recordHandler = records -> {
   zlg.i("Got %d records", z -> z.arg(records::count));
 };

-final ExceptionHandler exceptionHandler = ExceptionHandler.forPrintStream(System.err);
+// a callback for handling exceptions final ExceptionHandler exceptionHandler = ExceptionHandler.forPrintStream(System.err);

-final AsyncReceiver<String, String> receiver =
+// wrap the consumer in an AsyncReceiver final AsyncReceiver<?, ?> receiver =
     new AsyncReceiver<>(consumer, 1000, "AsyncReceiverThread", recordHandler, exceptionHandler);

 zlg.i("Publishing record");
 producer.send(new ProducerRecord<>("topic", "key", "value"));

-Threads.sleep(10_000);
+// give it some time...
+Threads.sleep(5_000);

+// clean up
 producer.close();
 receiver.terminate();
 ```

-The example above used a `MockKafka` factory.
-It could have just as easily used the real `KafkaCluster`.
+The example above used a `MockKafka` factory; it could have just as easily used the real `KafkaCluster`.
 The `AsyncReceiver` class is completely independent of the underlying `Kafka` implementation.

 **Note:** You could, of course, write your own polling loop and stick into into a daemon thread; however, `AsyncReceiver` will already do everything you need, as well as manage the lifecycle of the underlying `Consumer` instance.
 When `AsyncReceiver` terminates, it will automatically clean up after itself and close the `Consumer`.
 It also exposes the `terminate()` lifecycle method, allowing you to interrupt the receiver and terminate the poll loop.